entropy-flux/TorchSystem/README.md

 - **Aggregates**: Define the structure of your domain by grouping related entities and enforcing consistency within their boundaries.
 They encapsulate both data and behavior, ensuring that all modifications occur through controlled operations.

 - **Domain Events**: Aggregates can produce and consume domain events, which signal meaningful changes in the system or trigger actions elsewhere.
-Exceptions are supported to be treated as domain events, allowing them to be enqueued and handled or rised as needed.
+Exceptions are supported to be treated as domain events, allowing them to be enqueued and handled or raised as needed.
 This makes it trivial to implement features like early stopping (Just enqueue an exception and raise it when needed).

 - **Registry**: The registry module allows you to treat your models as entities by providing a way to calculate locally unique hashes for them that can act as their identifier.
 This module also provides several other utilities to help you handle the data from your domain.